Here are some of the heroes rising from the coronavirus pandemic - KESQ

 Some people are using music to bridge the distance the outbreak has imposed on their communities.

-When a neighbor began self-isolating to protect herself from coronavirus, Taran Tien, 9, and his sister, Calliope, 6, sat on 78-year-old Helena Schlam’s porch — in a suit and a dress — and played a classical concert on their cellos.
+When a neighbor in Columbus, Ohio, began self-isolating to protect herself from coronavirus, Taran Tien, 9, and his sister, Calliope, 6, sat on 78-year-old Helena Schlam’s porch — in a suit and a dress — and played a classical concert on their cellos.

 “It was one of those moments where you feel like you’re a part of something incredible,” Rebecca Tien, the children’s mother, told CNN.
 “It was also a good way to remember the value of connection, especially at a time like this when everyone feels disconnected.
 Just to know we were a part of something so sweet, even just for a minute, meant a lot.”